UPDATE 2018: Am no longer doing Cards or Coffee but am doing Tshirts and Cosmetic still.

 Q: “How old do you have to be to sell Younique?”

-YOUNIQUE MONEY: How much you get paid, how you get paid, commisions, royalties
+Younique Questions about Money: How much you get paid, how you get paid, commissions, royalties

 Now we’re getting into the exciting bit, the bit that you’re probably most curious about.